myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 ## Raw HTML

-Though MDX declares you can use raw HTML in MDX/Markdown, neither setting format to `md` nor to `mdx` can have raw HTML properly parsed.
+Though MDX declares you can use raw HTML in Markdown input, setting format to `md` can not have raw HTML properly parsed.
+You can just switch to MDX input to resolve it, but that may require some manual changes as MDX is not a superset of Markdown.
+An example is comments, which are `<!-- a -->` in Markdown but `{/* a */}` in MDX.
-The workaround is in [this discussion](https://github.com/orgs/mdx-js/discussions/2023#discussioncomment-2649772), to pass option `passThrough: nodeTypes` to rehype-raw.
+To use Markdown input with raw HTML, the workaround is in [this discussion](https://github.com/orgs/mdx-js/discussions/2023#discussioncomment-2649772), which is to pass option `passThrough: nodeTypes` to rehype-raw.
-`nodeTypes` can be found in [this line](https://github.com/mdx-js/mdx/blob/996771aeb5302cb9d081f38e23bd06411e6bc03e/packages/mdx/lib/node-types.js#L5).
+`nodeTypes` can be found in [this file](https://github.com/mdx-js/mdx/blob/996771aeb5302cb9d081f38e23bd06411e6bc03e/packages/mdx/lib/node-types.js).
 Since it is exported, you can either add @mdx-js/mdx as a dependency to import it or copy the definition to your code.

 ## Copy code block content